 ACKNOWLEDGEMENTS

-This edition of the Specification has been prepared under the guidance of an ASI steering committee and has been peer reviewed by a range of representatives and organisations as listed below.
+The first edition of the ASI National Structural Steelwork Specification was prepared under the guidance of an ASI steering committee and was peer reviewed by a range of representatives and organisations as listed below.
 The contribution of these entities for the benefit of the Australian steel community is gratefully acknowledged.